-Use of Proceeds We intend to use the estimated \$2.47 billion of net proceeds from this offering, together with the estimated aggregate net proceeds of \$5.94 billion from our proposed concurrent convertible notes offering and \$1.5 billion of borrowings under the 364-Day Revolving Credit Facility, to repay a portion of the outstanding borrowings under the Bridge Loan Facility, including loans by certain of the underwriters or their affiliates.
-See "Underwriting."
-Form of the Notes The notes will be evidenced by one or more global notes deposited with the trustee as custodian for The Depository Trust Company ("DTC").
+Holders of Series C notes will have the right to require us to purchase all or a portion of the holder's Series C notes on each of December 14, 2012, December 15, 2017, December 15, 2022, December 15, 2027 and December 15, 2032, or upon a fundamental change, as described in this prospectus supplement.
+In each case, the notes will be repurchased at a price in cash equal to 100% of the principal amount of the notes to be repurchased, plus any accrued and unpaid interest to, but excluding, the repurchase date.
+See "Description of the Notes - Purchase of Notes by Us at the Option of the Holder" and "- Fundamental Change Requires Us to Repurchase Notes at the Option of the Holder."
+Use of Proceeds We intend to use the estimated \$5.94 billion of net proceeds from this offering, together with the estimated aggregate net proceeds of \$2.47 billion from our proposed concurrent notes offering and \$1.5 billion of borrowings under the 364-Day Revolving Credit Facility, to repay a portion of the outstanding borrowings under the Bridge Loan Facility, including loans made by certain of the underwriters or their affiliates.
+Global Notes The notes will be evidenced by one or more global notes deposited with the trustee as custodian for The Depository Trust Company ("DTC").
 The global notes will be registered in the name of Cede & Co., as DTC's nominee.
-Risk Factors We urge you to consider carefully the risks described in "Risk Factors" beginning on page S-22 of this prospectus supplement, and on page 3 of the accompanying prospectus and under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2006 and our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2007, June 30, 2007 and September 30, 2007, which are included or incorporated by reference in this prospectus supplement or the accompanying prospectus, before making an investment decision.
-S-10
+Material U.S. Federal Income Tax Considerations You should consult your tax advisor with respect to the U.S. federal income tax consequences of owning the notes and the ordinary shares into which the notes may be converted in light of your own particular situation and with respect to any tax consequences arising under the laws of any state, local, foreign or other taxing jurisdiction.
+See "Material U.S. Federal Income Tax Considerations."
+Risk Factors We urge you to consider carefully the risks described under "Risk Factors" beginning on page S-24 in this prospectus supplement and on page 3 of the accompanying prospectus and under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2006 and our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2007, June 30, 2007 and September 30, 2007, which are included or incorporated by reference in this prospectus supplement or the accompanying prospectus, before making an investment decision.
+No Listing of the Notes We do not intend to apply to list the notes on any securities exchange or include them in any automated quotation system.
+Our ordinary shares are listed for trading on the New York Stock Exchange under the ticker symbol "RIG."